mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 When a `Connection <#connection>`_ is closed, it MUST first be marked as "closed", removing it from being counted as "available" or "in use".
 One that is complete, the `Connection <#connection>`_ can perform whatever teardown is necessary to close its underlying socket.
-The Driver MUST perform this teardown in a non-blocking manner, such as via the use of a background thread or async I/O.
+The Driver SHOULD perform this teardown in a non-blocking manner, such as via the use of a background thread or async I/O.